 Set the timer to time = T

-Immerse the Dogleg flange in the inner acid container, start the timer and slowly agitate it in the acid solution for time T (see Fig. 2).
+Immerse the Dogleg flange in the inner acid container just enough to cover the surface of the flange, start the timer and slowly agitate it in the acid solution for time T (see Fig. 2).

 Figure 2: Dogleg flange being etched in BCP kept cold by chilled water bath.